 Anacletus II (Cletus II)

-There’s certainly nothing to stop his successor from ignoring the 81 choices above and using his own birth name, though that hasn’t happened since Marcellus II (b.
+Pope Francis is the first to break in a new name since Pope Lando in the tenth century.
+There’s certainly nothing to stop his successor from ignoring the 81 choices above and using, say, his own birth name.
+That hasn’t happened, though, since Marcellus II (b.
 Marcello Cervini degli Spannochi) in 1555.

 1. This was verified by modern toxicological examinations of his remains.
 Lead sugar had been used since ancient times to sweeten wine, candy, and other foodstuffs when safer alternatives such as honey were unavailable.
 It’s not clear if Clement was deliberately poisoned or simply ingested too much of it on his own.